 Is it worth replacing a broken heat exchanger?

 The cost of replacing a broken heat exchanger can be relatively close to the cost of replacing the boiler.
-If you have a faulty heat exchanger, depending on the age of your existing boiler, installing a new boiler could be a more cost-effective alternative.
+If you have a faulty heat exchanger, depending on the age of your existing boiler, installing a new boiler replacement could be a more cost-effective alternative.

 How regularly should I get my heat exchanger cleaned?